How much does it cost to repair a hernia?

 and when you can resume normal or strenuous activities.

-We do not demand any referral to our center and are happy to see any patient with a need to be seen.
+We do not require a referral to our center.
+We are happy to see any patient with a need to be seen.

 During your initial visit, we help to clarify your diagnosis and treatment options through an in-depth interview and physical exam.
 Learn more about what to expect during your first visit